 - myIR Secure Online Services

-- applications and Application Programming Interfaces (APIs), including e-File and Business-to-Business (B2B).
+- Gateway services and Application Programming Interfaces (APIs).

 Personal information means information about an identifiable individual such as someone's name, contact details, income, or employment details.

 We also collect information about organisations and entities.
 While not personal information, the principles set out below also apply to our collection and use of that information.

 This policy has been developed in compliance with relevant legislation, including the Tax Administration Act 1994 and the Privacy Act 2020.
 These set out how we can collect, use, disclose, store and provide access to personal information.